Thalictrums, or meadow rues, are prized for their airy growth habit, glaucous foliage and delicate flowers.

 Commonly known as yellow meadow rue, Thalictrum flavum is an upright perennial with fluffy yellow flowerheads.
 It looks fabulous planted towards the back of a herbaceous border, alongside purple-flowering plants like delphiniums and echinops.
 The subspecies glaucum has attractive, glaucous foliage.

 Thalictrum tuberiferum is a delicate-looking thalictrum, native to Russia, Korea and Japan.
 It's ideal for growing in full or partial shade, where the bright, clustered flowers will brighten things up.

 H x S: 70cm x 30cm.

-French meadow rue, Thalictrum aquilegiifolium, gets its botanical name from the almost scalloped foliage, which resembles that of aquilegias.
-This species has some of the showiest flowers compared with other thalictrums, and a number of varieties exist, including ‘Thundercloud’ (pictured) and the white-flowered Thalictrum aquilegiifolium var. album.
+French meadow rue, Thalictrum aquilegiifolium, gets its botanical name from its almost scalloped foliage, which resembles that of aquilegias.
+This species has some of the showiest flowers compared with other thalictrums, and a number of varieties exist, including 'Thundercloud' (pictured) and the white-flowered Thalictrum aquilegiifolium var. album.

 H x S: 140cm x 50cm.

 This species of thalictrum produces fantastic clouds of flowers in the summer months, similar to those of gypsophila but on taller stems.
 Thalictrum delavayi is well-suited to herbaceous borders in partial shade.